Javidvajid/ProjectUhost/README.md

 # ProjectUHost

-ProjectUHost is a fictional web hosting company website which i built when i was learning html and css.
+ProjectUHost is a fictional web hosting company responsive website which i built when i was learning html and css.
 This project is developed by using vanilla css, html and javascript

 # Features